 2. Rehab or renovate

-The reason to buy a property in need of rehabilitation is that you can purchase it below its market, and after you renovate it, your total cost will still not exceed the market value.
+The reason to buy a property in need of rehabilitation is that you can purchase it below its market, and after you remodel it, your total cost will still not exceed the market value.
 Meanwhile, the property’s value would have increased above its market value, instantly increasing your equity in the property.

 You lease the property to a tenant to create cash flow.
 You want the rent from your rental to be more than enough to cover its expenses – mortgage, interest payments, insurance, etc. Essentially, the rental should pay for itself.
 Also, you want to have some money left over after all expenses are paid.